 Life happens to hammocks.
 Mud, coffee, and trail mix can most likely be found on or in many hammocks after a full season of hanging around in them.
 Don’t fret too much though, it’s easy to keep your hammock clean and fresh throughout it’s lifetime.

-The nature of the parachute nylon is fairly dirt resistant to begin with, and it’s always good to spot clean extra dirty spots along the way.
+The nature of the parachute nylon is fairly dirt resistant to begin with and it’s always good to spot clean extra dirty spots along the way.
 But sometimes, it’s nice to revert your hammock back into a flawless, soft, breezy oasis.

 Step 1: Remove Carabiners

-Step 2: Gentle Detergent
+Step 2: Gently Wash

 Step 3: Line Dry

 It’s best to do this chore on a sunny breezy day.
-That way you can line dry your hammock outside.
+That way you can air dry your hammock outside.
 Regardless if you do it indoors or out–air drying is what we recommend.
 When drying outside in the fresh air, it won’t take longer than thirty minutes for your hammock to completely dry.

 Step 4: Get in Your Hammock